mfridman/protoc-gen-connectclient-go/README.md

 - No streaming support
 - **No generics, just plain old structs**
-  - Removes the need to wrap messages using `connect.NewRquest` and `connect.NewRespons`
+  - Removes the need to wrap messages using `connect.NewRequest` and `connect.NewResponse`
 - Does not generate Service-related code (very lightweight)
   - No runtime libraries, all generated code is self-contained
 - No interceptors, just hooks for tapping into the request and response lifecycle